- Mary Seacole 3.22

 - SEEK: Research profile

-Prior to becoming a lecturer at the University of Salford I spent most of my health related career working in a community mental health team.
-There I developed interests in CBT and Family Interventions.
-I also became involved in training staff in risk assessment and management.
+Prior to becoming a Lecturer Neil was a Mental Health Nurse, with expertise practice in psychologal interventions and community mental health care.
+There he developed an interest in Cognitive Behavioural Therapy and Family Intervention.
+Neil became involved in training staff in risk assessment and management.

 Programme Leader- MSc CBP